w3f/Grants-Program/applications/Gluon_decentralized_hardware_wallet_services.md

  - Besides BTC, we will support ETH and all Polkadot ecosystem chains.
  - Gluon layer1 is now sharing the T-rust main chain.
 We will move Gluon's pallet to a sidechain run parallel to T-rust's chain.
 T-rust's chain runs parallel with Polkadot's main chain.
  - Retire our facade interface service.
 Use off-chain workers instead.
+ - Shamir Secret Sharing Schema has [Shortcomings](https://blog.keys.casa/shamirs-secret-sharing-security-shortcomings/).
+We have used randomness and hardware protection to minimized the impact.
+However we never stop exploration.
+We have done some research on existing SMPC and FHE algorithms such as BLS Signature Schema.
+But none of them are practical at the moment.
+We are looking forward to new higher performance algorithms to fundamentally remove the needs to reconstruct secret for signing.

 Most items in this to-do list are part of the TEA Project plan.
 When TEA is ready, most of the features are completed too.